-Milligan is an athletic powerhouse in the Appalachian Athletic Conference (AAC) and National Association of Intercollegiate Athletics (NAIA), with 18 intercollegiate sports.
+Milligan is an athletic powerhouse in the Appalachian Athletic Conference (AAC) and National Association of Intercollegiate Athletics (NAIA), with 20 intercollegiate sports.
 In 2003, the college won its first national championship in the women's 5000 meters at the NAIA Indoor Track and Field National Championships.
-The college maintains high standards for its athletes and has produced numerous All-Americans, All-Conferences, and Academic All-American players.
-Men's sports include baseball, basketball, cheerleading, cross country, golf, soccer, swimming, tennis, and track and field.
-Women's sports include basketball, cheerleading, cross country, soccer, softball, swimming, tennis, track and field, and volleyball.
+The college maintains high standards for its athletes and has produced numerous All-Americans, All-Conference, and Academic All-American players.
+Men's sports include baseball, basketball, cross country, golf, mountain biking, soccer, swimming, tennis, and track and field.
+Women's sports include basketball, cheerleading, cross country, golf, mountain biking, soccer, softball, swimming, tennis, track and field, and volleyball.

+Spiritual Life

-Spiritual Life Church Affiliation
+Church Affiliation